awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-filesystem.md

 # AWS::EFS::FileSystem<a name="aws-resource-efs-filesystem"></a>

 The `AWS::EFS::FileSystem` resource creates a new, empty file system in Amazon Elastic File System \(Amazon EFS\)\.
-You must create a mount target \([AWS::EFS::MountTarget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-efs-mounttarget.html)\) to mount your EFS file system on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance or another compute resource\.
+You must create a mount target \([AWS::EFS::MountTarget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-efs-mounttarget.html)\) to mount your EFS file system on an Amazon EC2 or other AWS cloud compute resource\.

 ## Syntax<a name="aws-resource-efs-filesystem-syntax"></a>